KamaljyotiNath/KamaljyotiNath1.github.io/index.md

 With the increase in importance for monitoring the state of structures, demand for more efficient methods to predict the state of structures are increasing.
 I am presently working on Machine Learning (ML) based structural health monitoring system.

-Future work, I am interested on continueing my study on numerical methods for solution of stochastic system along with ML and its application.
+Future work, I am interested on continueing my study on numerical methods for solution of stochastic system extending to non-linear system along with study on ML and its application.

 ### Publications